MinjaSenna/MinjaSenna/README.md

 ## Hey there 👋

-I'm Minja, a Helsinki-based software developer with a fronte-end / full-stack focus, currently working as a software developer and actively learning new things about the fascinating world of softeare development.
+I'm Minja, a Helsinki-based fullstack developer with an interest in cloud.
 When I'm not working on a project, you'll probably catch me enjoying the Finnish countryside with my horse 🙂

 #### Other projects I've worked on:
  [Kydi - ride sharing app (MVP) ](https://github.com/IlmariKu/kydi)